-I do occasionally do a limited giveaway or two at Christmas; and I do offer a free gift to my email subscribers–the Supernatural Lifestyle Toolkit.
-I don't do those because I have to or even feel obligated to.
-I do them because I want to bless people.
-Being a blessing once in awhile is not a sign of the spirit of poverty; living generously is simply the Christ-like thing to do.
+I do occasionally do a limited giveaway or two; and I do offer LOTS of free gifts to my email subscribers.
+But I don’t do those things because I have to; I do them because I want to bless people.
+I’m sowing, and I’m sowing into YOU.
+Being a blessing and sowing is not a sign of the spirit of poverty; living generously is simply the Christ-like thing to do.

 But this IS about stewardship.
 If I feel like I am not allowed to charge for my work–or that people won’t pay for my work or subscribe to my message–then I am saying that the anointing and message the Holy Spirit has placed on my life is worth nothing.